sasp1/coding-challenge/README.md

 Fork this repository and create your own repository to get started.

 ## Challenge
-One of our customers wants us to help them build a pipeline for Hubspot.
+One of our customers wants us to help them build a pipeline for an API (select whichever you want from [Public APIs](https://github.com/public-apis/public-apis)).
 And they want us to setup a new data-pipeline for them to get information out and into their current data-warehouse.

 To accomplish this you will build two services:
 - **Data-streams**: Our API that can receive calls and issue commands to **worker**.
 This service also stores any information that our customer wants to fetch.